datahub-project/datahub/docs/roadmap.md

 # DataHub Roadmap

-Here is DataHub's roadmap for the next six months (starting Jan 2021).
+Here is DataHub's roadmap for the next six months (until end of the year 2021).

-We publish only a short roadmap, because we are evolving very fast and want to adapt to the community's needs.
+We publish only a short six month roadmap for the future, because we are evolving very fast and want to adapt to the community's needs.
 We will be checking off against this roadmap as we make progress over the next few months.

 **Caveat**: ETA-s are subject to change.
 Do let us know before you commit to your stakeholders about deploying these capabilities at your company.